-National Law and National National Law and National Regulations Section 175 Offence relating to requirement to keep enrolment and other documents 6.1.3, 6.2.1 Regulation 157 Access for parents 6.1.1
+National Law and National Regulations Associated element Section 175 Offence relating to requirement to keep enrolment and other documents 6.1.3, 6.2.1 Regulation 157 Access for parents 6.1.1

 - Well organised committee and staff Educators of the kindergarten greet everyone every day; information evenings and orientation sessions for children and parents before kinder starts; Family orientation day the year before children start, Interview/orientation days at start of year, annual survey for feedback and analysis; educators or committee members always available for questions; subcommittees formed for any and all concerns or complaints; twice quarterly committee meetings to stay on top of issues; permanent and paid support staff. - Family run kindergarten and all families invited to be involved and contribute in all decision-making processes Parents encouraged to join the Committee, participate in the classroom (parent helper), participate in working bees; share different cultures or foods and special friends/Harmony days. - Strong vehicles of communication Welcome packs, quarterly newsletters, detailed website, parent app (Kinder Hub), family updated emails, notice boards and accessible educators and Committee members; medication and accident reporting books at sign in/out book; detailed policy and procedure book for all parents. - Small library of books available for parents to borrow - Strong ties to the local community The staff are establishing relationships with other local schools (such as Caulfield Grammar and Ripponlea Primary), the fundraising committee is also establishing relationships to hold events such as fun runs, trivia night, replay festival, welcoming picnic/end of year celebrations.
-Strong relationship with the volunteers at Ripponlea Estate (bush kinder) - Strong links are maintained with preschool field officers, early intervention services, other local kindergartens and local primary schools. - Welcome environment Environment welcomes and includes all children and their families; class representatives encourage relationship building; working bees improve the physical environment and encourage parents to socialise; strong fundraising efforts to finance extra projects and build a sense of community. - Safety of children is paramount signed release forms for onsite/offsite. - Inclusive environment for children with special needs, religious beliefs and languages multiple languages/cultures in each group.
+Strong relationship with the volunteers at Ripponlea Estate (bush kinder) - Strong links are maintained with preschool field officers, early intervention services, other local kindergartens and local primary schools. - Welcome environment Environment welcomes and includes all children and their families; class representatives encourage relationship building; working bees improve the physical environment and encourage parents to socialise; strong fundraising efforts to finance extra projects and build a sense of community. - Safety of children is paramount signed release forms for onsite/offsite. - Inclusive environment for children with special needs, religious beliefs and languages multiple languages/cultures in each group. - Special persons day conducted in evening to encourage greater attendance. - The kinder welcomes work experience students. - Links established with local Maternal and Child Health Nurses. - Staff meet families prior to commencement of Term 1 to discuss each child;s needs interests and family goals. - Staff adapt to changing environment and support families (Online sessions with Psychologist for example) - Staff keep families up to date on relevant community activities.